Stroke Symptoms & Risk Factors

 Stroke Risk Factors

 Reduce your risk of stroke by working with your health care provider to improve your health.
-Top risk factors for stroke include:

 Because risk for stroke doubles each year after age 55 and, on average, women live longer than men, stroke affects more women than men.